plumvillage/newsletter/src/2024/en/articles/br-phap-ung--sun-bleached-brown-robe.md

 ## Patience is the mark of true love

 It was not until 1996 that Upper Hamlet and New Hamlet had an abbot and abbess, respectively.
-Before that, each Hamlet only had a head of the sangha, service coordinator, etc. Perhaps Thay wanted to train me when I was just a novice and then a young bhikshu, because he nominated me into the council of elders, consisting of “venerables,” like Brother Giac Thanh, Brother Doji, Brother Sariputra and Brother Nguyen Hai.
+Before that, each Hamlet only had a head of the sangha, service coordinator, etc. Perhaps Thay wanted to train me when I was just a novice and then a young bhikshu, because he nominated me into the council of elders, consisting of “venerables,” like Br.
+Giac Thanh, Br.
+Doji, Br.
+Sariputra and Br.
+Nguyen Hai.
 I don’t know how I was eventually “put” into the position as head of practice.

 One time, at the end of formal lunch, Thay said, “Let’s have Dharma sharing this afternoon!”
 Being head of the sangha, I “cleverly” said, “Dear Thay, let us look it over.
 Let us discuss it.”
 The whole sangha was startled, wondering “who was this audacious young monastic?”
-A lay friend sitting next to me, named Tinh Thuy, who later became Sister Quy Nghiem, whispered, “How could you?!”
+A lay friend sitting next to me, named Tinh Thuy, who later became Sr. Quy Nghiem, whispered, “How could you?!”

 Later, I slowly got it.
 But at that time when I answered Thay, I didn’t understand what I had done wrong.
 I was taught that the bhikshu council was a democracy; so I applied it right away.
 When Thay heard my response, he didn’t say anything; he only breathed.